brownae/react101/README.md

     ".set()" can be called on a reference and it sets the value on that reference.
 You do not have to pass in an object you can also just pass in a string. database.ref().set('This is my data');
         // this erases the object and just puts the string in the db.
-    If to upadate a part of our object we... database.ref('age').set(37);
+    If to update a part of our object we... database.ref('age').set(37);
         //this will just update the age of my object.
-    If we want to update somthing that isn't on the root level like city, this is how we update it. database.ref('location/city').set('Portland');
+    If we want to update something that isn't on the root level like city, this is how we update it. database.ref('location/city').set('Portland');
         // we use a '/' to burrow down.